nickknyc/seniorproject_sp20_katsivelos/syllabus.md

 Students are expected to be on time for all individual meetings, critiques, project demos, and presentations.

+* **Outside critic**
+  It is the responsibility of each senior to invite an outside critic to *at least* one of their project critiques, demos, or presentations.
+“Outside” might mean a faculty member from IDM, another NYU college, or another university altogether, a mentor from the professional world, an expert in your area of research, etc. A one on one, documented meeting (date, time, length, and typed notes) with the outside critic can substitute for their presence at a project critique.
+Also, have the outside critic email me to confirm that they actually met with you.
+Document the feedback that you receive on your [process website](website.md).

 This class will consist of
 * **Individual Meetings**
 Be prepared to present and discuss your work at your appointed time.
 Students should plan ahead and ensure that technical requirements necessary for the review of work are addressed *prior* to meeting with the instructor.
 Also, have any required documents ready, as well.